DEFRA/defra-docker-node/IMAGE_SCANNING.md

 ```
 RUN apk update && apk add --no-cache tini  && apk add --no-cache 'libssl1.1>1.1.1' && apk add ca-certificates && rm -rf /var/cache/apk/*
 ```
+Sometimes a patch version contains letters, i.e. `1.1.1j-r0`, these should be matched with a `>1.1.1` where possible, rather than tying to a specific version with `=1.1.1j-r0`.

 Further details on `apk` syntax can be found in the [Alpine package management documentation](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management).